OlegDzhuraev/OsnovaFramework/Readme.md

 ## Osnova Framework

 ### About
 Osnova Framework is an ECS-like and DOD pattern implementation.
-It exist just because any other ECS doesn't fully fit my needs.
+It exists just because any other ECS doesn't fully fit my needs.

 ### Disclaimer
-Actual framework version is very raw, so there can be a lot of changes in API and namings in future, absolutely not recommended for production use now.
+Actual framework version is very raw, so there can be a lot of changes in API and namings in the future, absolutely not recommended for production use now.

 ### Pros and cons